 Bigfoot Unity™ Diabetes Management System Receives The Green Light From The FDA

-On May 10, 2021, Bigfoot Biomedical, a medical technology company, received the green light from the FDA for its Bigfoot Unity™ Diabetes Management System for individuals aged 12 and older.
+On May 10, 2021, Bigfoot Biomedical, a medical technology company, received the green light from the U.S. Food and Drug Administration (FDA) for its Bigfoot Unity™ Diabetes Management System for individuals aged 12 and older.
 The system features connected smart pen caps that recommend insulin doses for people using multiple daily injection (MDI) therapy and is the first-of-its-kind.

-While the system provides real-time glucose values, the system is designed to provide continuous support by sending reminders and notifications to users for their long-acting insulin doses.
-The system also provides hypoglycemia alerts: If a person’s glucose levels fall below 55 and 70 mg/dl, the app will alert the user.
+While the system provides real-time blood glucose values, the system is designed to provide continuous support by sending reminders and notifications to users for their long-acting insulin doses.
+The system also provides hypoglycemia alerts: If a person’s blood glucose levels fall below 3.1 mmol/L55 mg/dL and 3.9 mmol/L70 mg/dL, the app will alert the user.